Formula Super Vee

-Initially it was seen as a simple step up from Formula Vee, using the same type 3 air-cooled VW engines, but in 1600cc.
+Initially it was seen as a simple step up from Formula Vee, using the same Volkswagen Type 3 engines, but in 1600cc.
 However it soon transformed to using the very different and more powerful fuel injected water-cooled engines from the VW Golf/Rabbit.

 History

-To assist the launch of the new formula Volkswagen of America's, Jo Hopen, commissioned Gene Beach, an established constructor of Formula Vee cars, to design and build the first Super Vee and put this car on display at the Daytona 24 hour race.
+To assist the launch of the new formula Volkswagen of America's, Jo Hoppen, commissioned Gene Beach, an established constructor of Formula Vee cars, to design and build the first Super Vee and put this car on display at the Daytona 24 hour race.
 Beach was one of the first three constructors of Formula Vees, along with Autodynamics and Formcar.
-It is therefore appropriate that a Super Vee designed and built by Ray Caldwell’s Autodynamics concern soon joined the Beach Super Vee.
+It is therefore appropriate that a Super Vee designed and built by Ray Caldwell's Autodynamics concern soon joined the Beach Super Vee.
 This second Super Vee (the Caldwell D-10) was put on display at the New York Auto Show.
 Other manufacturers soon followed suit, with Formula Vee constructors such as Zink Cars joined by more mainstream firms such as Lola.
 John Zeitler also built his first cars around the same time as Beach and Caldwell.
 As a matter of fact, John Zeitler won the very first Super Vee race at Lime Rock Park in 1970.
 This race was run with the Formula Ford class.

 Initially the series allowed 1600cc air-cooled engines of either type 3 (as used in the VW 1500 and 1600) or type 4 (as used in the VW 411, 412 and the VW-Porsche 914/4 sports car), however at a late stage VW had a change of heart and decided that the type 4 engines would be a better option.
 The type 4 engine is without doubt a better engine.
 However, this motor was never produced in a 1600cc version so VW decided to produce a "special" 1600cc version through their industrial engines division (the 127V unit), with smaller pistons and barrels, which reduced the capacity to 1600cc.

 As with any formula, Formula Super Vee progressed through a number of changes during its life.
 Initially, for example, the cars ran without wings and used drum brakes at the rear.
 Later the regulations allowed the use of 8-inch rear wheels, rear disc brakes and 34 mm exhaust valves (1973) and then rear wings (1975).
 Since slick tyres had yet to be introduced into racing, the cars ran with treaded racing tyres, such as the Firestone "No-DOT", but later moved onto slicks.